 While an excessive amount of free radicals is dangerous to your health, a balance is needed.

 Yet, you can protect yourselves from introducing unnecessary free radicals into your body.
-Foods, drugs and medicines and pollutants in the water and air can contain free radicals.
+Foods, drugs, medicines, and pollutants in the water and air can contain free radicals.

 By being aware of these types of products and situations, you limit your free radical exposure.
-The products and situation below promote free radical production:
+The products and situations below promote free radical production:

 An abundance of free radicals causes premature aging (known as the free radical theory of aging) such as loss of elasticity of the skin and grey hair.

-They can also contribute to weak immune systems, cardiovascular diseases, cancers, Alzheimer’s disease, and Parkinson’s, to name some.
+They can also contribute to weak immune systems, cardiovascular diseases, cancers, Alzheimer’s disease, and Parkinson’s, to name a few.